Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 `YR--MODAHRMN = YEAR-MONTH-DAY-HOUR-MINUTE IN GREENWICH MEAN TIME (GMT)`

-Let's have a closer look at the date and time information we have by checking the values in that column, and their data type.
+Let's have a closer look at the date and time information we have by checking the values in that column, and their data type:

 ```python
 data['TIME'].head()